 Starting my career in marketing for corporate America, I turned my attention to international development when I moved to India and scaled a social enterprise program throughout the country.
 In my hometown of Turlock, California, I advocated for the creation of programs both supporting the homeless and preventing homelessness.
-While working at an international non profit, I spent three years connecting volunteers working at tech companies to grassroot level nonprofits working on issues like human trafficking and the refugee crisis.
+While working at an international non-profit, I spent three years connecting volunteers working at tech companies to grassroots level nonprofits working on issues like human trafficking and the refugee crisis.
 While at Urban Services YMCA, I am most excited to serve my local community and continue to fight against racial disparities and gender inequality.

 Hunters View Site-Coordinator

 As the coordinator for the Community Health Ambassador Program (CHAMP) at the Hunters View Community Wellness Center, I earned my Masters degree, in Organization Development, and worked as an international consultant, in intercultural relations and human affairs.
 My experience, skills, and education helps to enhance the work that I do for the community.
 My role is to coordinate, professionally develop, and support the Community Health Ambassadors around the best practices in outreach, residential engagement and program design.
 My team and I are diligently striving to engage and encourage the residents to be healthy, to be well, and to keep moving and thrive.
 My legacy is to know that I’ve made a positive and sustainable difference in the lives of the Hunters View community.